raspberrypi/documentation/hardware/tv-hat/README.md

 `tvheadend` is supported by numerous apps, such as TvhClient for iOS, which will play TV from the Pi.
 OMXPlayer, supplied with Raspbian, also supports viewing TV streams from `tvheadend`.
 Kodi, available in the Raspbian repos, provides excellent facilities for playing live TV, along with previously recorded channels and timed series recording.

-To discuss other features or uses of the TV HAT, please visit [rpf.io/forums](rpf.io/forums).
+To discuss other features or uses of the TV HAT, please visit our [forums](https://www.raspberrypi.org/forums).